laurciucanu/laurciucanu/README.md

 -->
 I am Laurentiu Ciucanu and I am an experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Java, C/C++, Python.
 Strong engineering professional with a Bachelor's degree focused in Computer Science from Faculty of Computer Science Iasi.

-- 🔭 I’m currently working on a project in the field of insurance as Java Backend Developer
+- 🔭 I’m currently working on a banking project as Java Backend Developer
 - 🌱 I’m currently learning Kafka and SQS
-- 👯 I’m looking to collaborate on backend project with Java as the main programming language
+- 👯 I’m looking to collaborate on backend project with Java/Kotlin as the main programming language
-- 💬 Ask me about Java, Springboot, AWS
+- 💬 Ask me about Java, Springboot, Micronaut, AWS
 - 📫 How to reach me: You can send me a message/connection on my <a href="https://www.linkedin.com/in/laurentiu-ciucanu-5a0a86147/">Linkedin profile</a>

 Here is a cool profile overview from <a href="https://app.daily.dev/">app.daily.dev</a> You should generate one too!